erik-adelbert/aoc/2023/README.md

 ## Day9

 I don't understand the (lack of) difficulty today.
 The solution is totally described in the challenge, it is [recursive](https://en.wikipedia.org/wiki/Recursion) by design.
 This is the [method of differences](https://en.wikipedia.org/wiki/Telescoping_series).
 Let's call it a day!

+## Day10

+This one is tricky because we can easily commit ourselves to tasks that were never needed.
+Look at this, the challenge occurs in a manhattan space and all the speech about counting dots and tiles are just obfuscating the crux of this problem: we just want to compute the loop area!
+I've included a nice vizualisation in this one!